infamy/infamy.github.io/_posts/2014-09-28-msgpack-vs-json.md

  - Smaller, the data dumps are smaller.
  - If the data is UTF8/Unicode, the size can be 20% smaller if not better.

-Currently using it in a few projects, will see if i run into any issues with it.
+Currently using it in a few projects, will see if I run into any issues with it.
 Only time will tell.